-In this class, taught by Honors Director Dr. Bradley, you’ll be prepare to be a great Honors Peer Mentor in Fall 2019 by addressing these questions through direct experience with some of the ‘great works’ of the western intellectual tradition.
+In this class, taught by Honors Director Dr. Bradley, you’ll address these questions through direct experience with some of the ‘great works’ of the western intellectual tradition.
 By the end of the semester, it is our hope that you better understand the academic environment, its reason for being, and the rights and responsibilities of a scholar.

 HNRS 190.001 Why Honors?
 T R 9:30 – 10:45 3 credits CRN: 81774